Ibadism: Views on other denominations

+About the Shia, Abu Hamza al-Mukhtar said, "As for these factions (of 'Ali), they are a faction which has repudiated the Book of God to promulgate lies about Him.
+They have not left the people (of the community) because of their insight into religion (as we have), or their deep knowledge of the Qur'an; they punish crime in those who commit it, and commit it themselves when they get the chance.
+They have determined upon tumult and know not the way out of it.
+Crude in (their knowledge of) the Qur'an, following soothsayers; teaching people to hope for the resurrection of the dead, and expecting the return (of their Imams) to this world; entrusting their religion to a man who can not see them!
+God smite them!
+How perverse they are!"

-The notions of walaya "affiliation" and bara'a "disassociation" are central to the theology of Ibadi relations with non-Ibadi people.
+The notions of walayah "affiliation" and bara'a "disassociation" are central to the theology of Ibadi relations with non-Ibadi people.
 Only righteous Ibadis are considered worthy of friendship and association, whereas sinners and non-Ibadi Muslims are subject to dissociation, sometimes to the point of ostracism.
 Modern Ibadi scholars suggest that the duty of dissociation does not require rudeness or social avoidance, and that an Ibadi may have genuine affection for a non-Ibadi; nonetheless, "an inner awareness of separation" between upright Ibadis and non-Ibadis must be maintained.
 In practice, however, Ibadi Muslims have generally been very tolerant of non-Ibadi religious practice.
 During the period of imām al-kitmān, the duties of affiliation and disassociation are no longer valid.

 Some have characterised the works of some Ibadi scholars as being particularly anti-Shi'ite in nature, and some state that Ibadi scholars, like al-Warjalani, held Nasibi views.